Tiger Ali Singh

 Biography

 – Singh signed with the WWF in January 1997.
 The announcement was made at a press conference held at the Skydome in Toronto.
+He was sent to train at the Funkin’ Dojo under Dory Funk Jr & Tom Prichard before debuting

 – In late 2008, Singh, under the new ring name Tiger Jeet Singh, Jr. (in honor of his father), returned to wrestling as a part of the HUSTLE promotion in Japan.
-He made his return by teaming up with his father in a tag team match against Genichiro Tenryu and Shiro Koshinaka.
+He made his return by teaming up with his father in a tag team match against Genichiro Tenryu and Shiro Koshinaka

 Leave a Reply